Survival Analysis in Excel

 Perform Log-Rank Test

-• Calculate observed and expected events in each group.
+• Compute the sum of observed events and the sum of expected events for each group.

-• Compute the test statistic, which measures the difference between the observed and expected events.
+• Determine the variance for the difference between observed and expected events.

 Cox Proportional-Hazards Model (Optional)